PaoloRibeca/KPop/README.md

 B.60    74      2
 AY.3.4  186     5
 ```
-for which most of the sequences are unavailable in GISAID.
+for which most of the sequences are unavailable in GISAID (and `B.1.617`, which only has 1 sequence in `lineages.csv`).
 We might find workarounds for that, but, as that would involve the downloading of more large datasets, we keep things simple and just exclude `B.60` and `AY.3.4` from the rest of the analysis.

 At this point we just have to split each of the files containing lineage-specific sequences into training and test set, as usual.
 The following command does it:
 ```bash
 rm -rf Train Test; mkdir Train Test; for FILE in Split/*.fasta; do BASE=$(basename $FILE); echo $BASE; done | Parallel -l 1 -- awk 'function output_seq(){if (name!="") print name"\n"seq >> (counts%2==1?"Train":"Test")"/"$0} {input="Split/"$0; counts=0; while (getline line < input) if (line~"^>") {output_seq(); ++counts; name=line} else seq=line; output_seq()}'
 ```
 suitably populating the subdirectories `Test` and `Train`.
-As in most of the examples so far, we use `Parallel` to perform the splitting on many files in parallel and hence decrease the overall wallclock time taken by the command.
+As in most of the examples so far, we use `Parallel` to perform the splitting on many files in parallel and hence reduce the overall wallclock time taken by the command.

 ##### 4.1.2.2.
 Data analysis